doga/netlify-plugin-qworum/README.md

 ## License

-This software is released under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+This software is released under the terms of the [MIT License](https://opensource.org/license/mit/).

 ∎